maqui7295/wrangle-and-analyze-data/README.md

 ![Log Relationship](download1.png)

-Figure 2: The relationship between the log rating and tweets favorite counts
+Figure 3: The relationship between the log of dog rating and the tweets' favorite counts